 welcome to Year 1

-In Year One our teachers are Miss Goodwin (PE leader) and Miss Whyley (Phonics and Art Leader).
-Other adults who help us are Mrs Hemsworth and Mrs Sage.
+In Year One our teachers are Mrs Chattaway (PE leader) and Miss Richardson.
+Other adults who help us are Mrs Sage, Mrs Pickersgill and Miss Richardson.
 We begin the year with continuous provision activities to aid a smooth transition from Foundation to Year 1.
 Throughout the first term, the children learn to work independently in their books as well as extend their learning through continuous provision.

 Year 1 Newsletters, Knowledge Organisers & KIRFs Documents

 In Year 1 we love to read!
 We have a daily phonics lesson which is focused on blending new and consolidating old phonics sounds.
 We work really hard to apply our phonics across a range of reading material.
 We try to improve our fluency so that we become faster and more confident readers.
-We have lots of phonics books that support us when practising our sounds; we even get to read these at home by logging on to our Bug Club account!
+We have lots of phonics books that support us when practising our sounds.

 We work in smaller groups across the whole key stage, which are perfect for us and what we still need to learn.
 We enjoy participating in lots of engaging but challenging activities to embed each new phonics sound.
 We love to share and discuss the stories we have read and practise our comprehension skills by answering questions.